cosminadrianpopescu/vim-sql-workbench/README-7.md

 commands available: `SWSearchData`, `SWSearchDataAdvanced` or `SWSearchDataDefaults`.

-All the three commands work as their counter parts for searching object.
+All the three commands work as their counter parts for searching object with the exception that no column can be selected any more.

 If you are in an sql buffer, then the results are displayed in the result sets buffer.
-If you are in a database explorer, then the search results are displayed in the bottom left panel.
+If you are in a database explorer, then the search results are displayed in the bottom right panel.

 Exporting
 ========================================